 In 2015, the battle against corruption raged on with full force against both higher-level and lower-level government officials.
-37 mid-level officials were investigated in 2015, of which more than one third are chief cadres in charge.
+37 mid-level officials were investigated in 2015, of which more than one third is chief cadres in charge.
 The army had announced the removal of 45 high-level officials, and former state-level officials in the party, government and army such as Zhou Yongkang, Su Rong, Guo Boxiong, Xu Caihou and Ling Jihua had been tried and punished in accordance with the law, thus eliminating potential political risks in the party.
 This was met with overwhelming success and served as a warning to all.
 Alongside investigations of top officials, party discipline committees on all levels also took to cleaning up all the corruption occurring at a grassroots level.
 This is another major component of the work done in 2015.
 According to sample-based statistics, over twenty thousand lower-level officials had been punished, and a new political environment where politicians no longer dare to try for corruption has formed within the party.

 A corruption-free atmosphere of righteousness and diligence is forming in the party.